badaouihakimou/nps-telecom-prediction/README.md

 - Synthetic verbatims generated with Mistral AI API
 - Modelling and evaluation (4 model families compared)
 - Drivers of detraction by segment (actionable vs non-actionable)
-- Fairness and bias audit (4 demographic groups)
+- Fairness and bias audit with mitigation applied
 - Model persistence and Streamlit dashboard
 - Monitoring and retraining proposal

 ## Author

 Abdelhakim Moustapha Mahamat
-Master in Data Science AIMS Rwanda
+Master in Data Science from AIMS Rwanda
-Actuarial Science Sorbonne
+Actuarial Science from Sorbonne